railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

    production cycle.
 You generally work daily, weekly or monthly.

    If it takes several days to assemble your products, you most likely will define a weekly plan.
-If your manufacturing cycles take several months you can work with a monthly plan.
+If your manufacturing cycles take several months, you can work with a monthly plan.

 Go to the menu :menuselection:`Sales --> Configuration --> Stock and Sales Periods -->
 Stock and Sales Periods`.
 A window appears enabling you to automatically define the next periods that will be